devrimerduman/WireGuard-and-WGDasboard-Installer/README.md

     http://YOUR_SERVER_IP:10086

-Login credentials:
-Username and Password
+Default Login credentials for Username and Password:

     admin